wallabyway/OTG-client-sample/README.md

 3. Click the &#9889; to start conversion on the selected file.
 Click the file again to poll conversion progress

 #### what does STATUS mean?

-will show 'SVF' if the file is still in SVF format will show 'OTG: 44%' for 44% progress on conversion to OTG will show 'OTG: complete' if the file has been converted to OTG.
-Now try opening the file.
+- will show 'SVF' if the file is still in SVF format
+- will show 'OTG: 44%' for 44% progress on conversion to OTG
+- will show 'OTG: complete' if the file has been converted to OTG.

+Once 'OTG:complete', you can open the file by double clicking it.
+This will open the OTG file in the standard forge viewer (with some minor changes to the [options variable](https://github.com/wallabyway/OTG-client-sample/blob/552c78b1fe8e1177f6694fd947a17fd189a8505b/public/js/ForgeViewer.js#L26-L29)
+).
 It should load much faster and you will see Web-socket traffic.